Wytchwood

-Wytchwood is an adventure video game developed and published by Alientrap for Microsoft Windows, PlayStation, Xbox, Nintendo Switch.
+Wytchwood is an adventure video game developed by Alientrap and published by Whitethorn Games and Whisper Games for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, Xbox Series X/S, Android, and iOS.
 The game was released on December 9, 2021.

 Gameplay

 Wytchwood is a crafting adventure game set in an expressive land of gothic fables and fairytales.
 As the mysterious old witch of the woods, players explore a strange countryside, collect magical ingredients, brew sorcerous enchantments, and pass twisted judgement upon a capricious cast of characters and creatures.

 Reception

+Wytchwood received positive reviews on Metacritic.
 Writing for Rock Paper Shotgun, Alice Bell wrote "A dark fairy-tale to-do list that takes full advantage of its premise and has a lot of fun with it.
 You'll fall in love with Wytchwood's no-nonsense crone."
+In her review for Eurogamer, Malindy Hetfeld said she enjoyed her first 10 hours playing the game, but the crafting began to feel like busy work.
+Though he criticized the game's pacing, Nintendo Life's reviewer, Ollie Reynolds, called Wytchwood "a relaxing and addictive jaunt into the world of crafting".